 Federal Employer Identification Number (FEIN)

-The TIN for individuals, sole proprietors, and single member LLC(disregarded entities) is the SSN.
-Individuals who do not have an SSN and are not eligible for one provide their ITIN.
-The ITIN is a tax processing number issued by the Internal Revenue Service (IRS) through the W-7 application process.
-For all other payees, including LLCs treated as partnerships or corporations, the TIN is the FEIN.
 Refer to the IRS website for more information on TINs.

+Section 4-Payee Residency Status

-The residency status of the payee by indicating resident or nonresident.
+Enter the residency status of the payee by indicating resident or nonresident.
 Page 2 of the STD.
 204 provides information for making this determination.
 For further information on nonresident withholding, see SAM section 8422.195.

+Section 5-Certification

 Complete name, title, e-mail address, telephone number, date, and handwritten or electronic signature of the payee’s authorized representative.
 This signature certifies the accuracy of the information provided.
 All data on the submitted STD 204 must be unalterable including the signature.